SENSlab/SENS_Publication/README-en.md

 6. Please edit.

-7. If you also want to edit publication information on the laboratory's homepage, please check "Public".
-If performance information corresponding to the laboratory's homepage is not registered, you can not put a check in "Public".

-8. Press the "EDIT" button.
+7. Press the "EDIT" button.
 If the sentence like the image below is displayed, it is OK.
 <img src = "https://github.com/SENSlab/SENS_Publication/blob/images/edit.PNG" width = "18%">

 #### Notice